Bologna by First Class rail

 Day 6 – Bologna to Basel

 Today you leave Bologna and join the train back to Milan.
 Relax in your comfortable First Class seat as the landscape of central Italy unfurls before you.
-At Milan Centrale station you change trains for the wonderfully scenic journey along the Gotthard route into Switzerland.
-The line transports you through picturesque scenery, climbing to the foot of the snow-capped Alps and through the Gotthard Base Tunnel, the world’s longest tunnel and a marvellous feat of engineering, which opened fully in December 2016.
+At Milan Centrale station you change trains for the wonderfully scenic journey through the Simplon Pass into Switzerland.
 You then emerge and continue past sparkling Lake Lucerne before arriving in the charming city of Basel for an overnight stay at the family-run GAIA Hotel (4 star) close to the station.

 After settling in, take the opportunity to explore this traditionally Swiss city.
 The main attractions are located around the Old Town (Vieille Ville), on the southerly bank in Greater Basel (Grossbasel) and on the northerly side of Little Basel (Kleinbasel).
 You might like to sightsee on a leisurely cruise along the River Rhine, which meanders through the very heart of the city and is lined with endless interesting attractions.
 Perhaps visit the town hall, concert hall or the theatre or take a trip to the university botanical gardens or the zoological gardens with its huge monkey house, where a group of Western lowland gorillas reside, together with chimpanzees and orangutans.